Texas Wills, Trusts, Probate, Guardianship, Will Contests, and Medicaid Eligibility

 Estate Planning

 Your estate is comprised of everything you own—your car, home, other real estate, checking and savings accounts, investments, life insurance, furniture, and other personal possessions.
 No matter how large or how modest, everyone has an estate.
-With advanced planning, you can control which assets will be disposed of in accordance with your Will and which assets will be disposed of outside of probate.
-A majority of bank accounts, retirement accounts, and life insurance policies will transfer ownership at death through payable on death designations (POD), joint tenancy with right of survivorship, or a designated beneficiary.
+With advanced planning, you can control which assets will be disposed of in accordance with your Will and/or Trust and which assets will be disposed of outside of your probate estate.
+A majority of bank accounts, retirement accounts, and life insurance policies will transfer ownership at death through payable on death designations (POD), joint tenancy with right of survivorship agreements, or a designation of a beneficiary.

 Probate

-Although you are not required to probate, the person possessing the original Will must deliver the original Will to the Court Clerk.
-Failure to probate a Will within four years of the Decedent’s death reduces the probate options available and risks whether the named beneficiaries receive the gifts under the will.
+Although you are not required to file for probate upon a loved one’s passing, the person possessing the original Will must deliver the Will to the County Clerk after the maker of the Will (known as the testator) has died.
+If you should have offered the Will to probate and chose not to, your failure to probate a Will within four years of the Decedent’s death reduces the probate options and risks the transfer of title to the intended beneficiary.

 We serve the following Texas Counties for Elder Law: Dallas, Ellis, Hood, Somervell, Johnson, Parker, Tarrant.